Daviddaill/portfolio/README.md

 # My Portfolio

 ## Description:
-this is My portfolio made by using HTML/CSS/JS and Studio-code.
+This is My portfolio made by using HTML/CSS/JS and Studio-code.
-I hope to improve it in the coming month
+I'm planning to improve it in the coming months.
 ## Features:
-The design change to fit every screen size. you can click on the projects to know more about them.
+The design change according to screen type.
+You can click on the projects picture to know more about them.
 ## How to use:
 visit: https://daviddaill.github.io/portfolio/
 or download repository.